We use third-party cookies in order to personalise your experience. Read our Privacy Policy.

 • Does the existing leadership have the bandwidth and expertise to drive the transformation?

-• How cross-cutting is the transformation; does it require multiple functions to make fundamental change?
+• How cross-cutting is the transformation; does it require multiple functions to make fundamental changes?

-Often the immediate response to “no”, is to look at bringing in a consultancy.
-Whilst often a great first step - it’s not a long-term sustainable one.
+Often, the immediate response to “no” is to look at bringing in a consultancy.
+Whilst this is often a great first step, it is not a long-term sustainable one.

-Given the exposure we’ve had to assess different situations on whether a CTO would be helpful, we can provide an independent assessment of what might work best in your circumstances.
-It’s also important to note that the scope of the role can flex with the size of company: we see the “CTO” role varying from 12-months to 5+ years, and seniority ranges of 10 years to 30 years.
+Given our experience assessing different situations on whether a CTO would be helpful, we can provide an independent assessment of what might work best in your circumstances.
+It is also important to note that the scope of the role can flex with the size of the company: we see the CTO role varying from 12 months to 5+ years, with seniority ranging from 10 years to 30 years.
 All of these options will have very different budgets.

-If you'd like to find out more about how Movemeon can support your hiring, please get in touch.
+If you would like to find out more about how Movemeon can support your hiring, please get in touch.

 Insight Articles